atari-vcs/cargo/src/doc/src/reference/config.md

 space_example = ["run", "--release", "--", "\"command list\""]

 [build]
 jobs = 1                      # number of parallel jobs, defaults to # of CPUs
-rustc = "rustc"           # the rust compiler tool rustc-wrapper = "…"       # run this wrapper instead of `rustc` rustdoc = "rustdoc"       # the doc generator tool target = "triple"         # build for the target triple (ignored by `cargo install`) target-dir = "target"     # path of where to place all generated artifacts rustflags = ["…", "…"]    # custom flags to pass to all compiler invocations rustdocflags = ["…", "…"] # custom flags to pass to rustdoc incremental = true        # whether or not to enable incremental compilation dep-info-basedir = "…"    # path for the base directory for targets in depfiles pipelining = true         # rustc pipelining
+rustc = "rustc"               # the rust compiler tool rustc-wrapper = "…"           # run this wrapper instead of `rustc` rustc-workspace-wrapper = "…" # run this wrapper instead of `rustc` for workspace members rustdoc = "rustdoc"           # the doc generator tool target = "triple"             # build for the target triple (ignored by `cargo install`) target-dir = "target"         # path of where to place all generated artifacts rustflags = ["…", "…"]        # custom flags to pass to all compiler invocations rustdocflags = ["…", "…"]     # custom flags to pass to rustdoc incremental = true            # whether or not to enable incremental compilation dep-info-basedir = "…"        # path for the base directory for targets in depfiles pipelining = true             # rustc pipelining

+[doc]
+browser = "chromium"          # browser to use with `cargo doc --open`,
+                              # overrides the `BROWSER` environment variable

 [cargo-new]
-name = "Your Name"        # name to use in `authors` field email = "you@example.com" # email address to use in `authors` field vcs = "none"              # VCS to use ('git', 'hg', 'pijul', 'fossil', 'none')
+vcs = "none"              # VCS to use ('git', 'hg', 'pijul', 'fossil', 'none')

 [http]